ALA Logo

 Each class is provided in a blended format:

 • Online Prework: It takes place on an e-learning platform in a self-paced, on-demand format.
 Participants will be invited to complete this on their own the week prior to their registered date.
+The email will come from Mental Health First Aid Team ([email protected]).
 This self-paced work is expected to take approximately two hours and must be completed prior to the start of the live session.

-• Friday Live Session: This session is led by an instructor.
+• Friday Live Session: The live, instructor-led session will run from 9 a.m.–3:30 p.m.
+CENTRAL and will include a 30-minute break for lunch and 10-minute morning and afternoon breaks.
 Held over Zoom, this part of the course provides an interactive experience for 6.5 hours of synchronous learning.
 View the MHFA Course Syllabus provided by the National Council for Mental Wellbeing.

 • Obtaining Certificate: Following the conclusion of the live session, attendees will be asked to complete a post-test to obtain their Mental Health First Aid Certification certificate, which is valid for three years.